Double, Double, Toil and Trouble: Plot

 Back at home, Kelly and Lynn learn of their parents' financial problems.
 Christine expresses that if Aunt Sophia were still around, she would be able to help them.
 Knowing this, the girls begin a rescue mission to free Aunt Sophia before it is too late.
 The spell can only be broken by twins who have possession of the moonstone, so Kelly and Lynn's ultimate goal is to apprehend it.
 The only problem is, Aunt Agatha wears the gem around her neck at all times.
 While out trick or treating, they swap costumes with two other kids so they are able to get away from their parents.
-The first person they meet is a homeless man who dreams of money and stardom, Mr. N (Meshach Taylor), who offers to help the girls because they should not be on such a dangerous journey without an adult.
+The first person they meet is a homeless man who dreams of money and stardom, Mr. N, who offers to help the girls because they should not be on such a dangerous journey without an adult.
 The girls carry with them a toy magic wand that they won at a Halloween party, which actually has unexplained genuine magical powers (though it is heavily implied that the twins have the magical powers and not the wand).
 Kelly, Lynn and Mr. N visit a phony psychic to ask where they are able to find the witches gathering that Aunt Agatha will attend that night.
 Lulu is unable to answer and instead they use the wand to find the location and set off again by hitching a ride on a pumpkin truck.
-They get dropped off near a woods and find a small house deep inside, the home of a man named Oscar (Phil Fondacaro) who wishes to be taller.
+They get dropped off near a woods and find a small house deep inside, the home of a man named Oscar who wishes to be taller.
 They tell him the whole story and he agrees to go along with them.
 Meanwhile, Don and Christine discover the girls have gone and inform the police.

 Aunt Agatha overhears the girls' plan using the magic mirror and begins a plan to get rid of them.
 She is threatened by their presence because she knows that the power of twins combined is superior to her own.
 Kelly, Lynn, Mr. N and Oscar turn up at the gathering in costumes in hopes of fitting in and they oversee the events inside.
 Aunt Agatha reveals the story of her spell on her sister to the crowd while Mr. N and Oscar create a plan to try to get her to hand over the moonstone, which she does, intrigued by their promise to double her power.
 However, they are soon found out and are chased through town.
 They decide to split up; Lynn, who has the moonstone, with Oscar, and Kelly goes with Mr. N.